ST5060 - Sports Science Research Methods (2018/19)

 1. Demonstrate an ability to creatively design a scientific dissertation, taking into account experimental design (including appropriate statistical frameworks), resources, ethics and safety.

-The module will be assessed by means of two coursework components (100% of the overall mark) The first component (20% of the overall mark, 500 words) consists of an updated curriculum vitae and a covering letter (LO2).
-This coursework component will be used a) to provide formative feedback and b) to provide further material for the personal development portfolio.
-The second component (80% of the overall mark, 2000 words) will consist of a written project proposal that will include a literature survey alongside resource, ethical and safety considerations (LO1 and LO3).
-To pass the module students need to achieve a minimum aggregate mark of 40%.
-There is an attendance requirement for the practical sessions.
+The module will be assessed by means of one coursework component (100% of the overall mark).
+This component (100% of the overall mark, 2500 words) will consist of a written project proposal that will include a literature survey alongside resource, ethical and safety considerations (LO1, LO2, and LO3).
+To pass the module students need to achieve a minimum mark of 40%.